blynkkk/docs/mobile-applications/device-management/widgets.md

 ### Button

 Works in push or switch modes.
 Allows to send any number value on button click and button release events.
 E.g.: push is used for doorbell, switch is used for room light.
-If it's in switch mode then latest state that was set on device or Blynk.360 dashboard will be applied and viewed.
+If it's in switch mode then latest state that was set on device or Blynk.Console dashboard will be applied and viewed.

 Tap the button to apply the action.